 The Art Center of the Bluegrass (ACB) hosted a regional training Jan.
 13-14 on how arts programs can positively impact adults with dementia and their care-partners.
 The two-day training was facilitated by Hollie Ecker, a representative of the Arts and Minds organization in New York City, and attended by ACB staff and volunteers, along with professionals from regional senior care facilities including McDowell Place and Morning Pointe of Danville, Louisville and Franklin, Indiana.

-By Rebecca Voelker, MSJ – April 24, 2019 Arts & Minds co-founder and board president, Dr. James Noble, is featured in an article in the Journal of the American Medical…
+The Arts Dispel Medical Students’ Qualms About Dementia By Rebecca Voelker, MSJ April 24, 2019 Arts & Minds co-founder and board president, Dr. James Noble, is featured in an article…

 Tisch Fund Gives $10 Million to Initiative for Arts and Mental Health By Andrew R. Chow - April 24, 2018 The Laurie M. Tisch Illumination Fund has pledged $10 million to fund arts programs focused on mental health issues in New York City.